What are Piles and When Should they be Used?

 Piles are generally used to spread the load of a building through soft and/or unstable ground, to firmer ground further down.
 Piles are usually made of concrete, either precast or poured in-situ on site.

-Essentially there are two types of pile.
-Replacement piles are piles which are put into holes dug or augered out of the earth.
-The concrete, or steel, simply replaces the earth, clay etc which has been excavated.
+- Replacement piles: These are piles which are put into holes dug or augured out of the earth.
+The concrete, or steel, simply replaces the earth, clay etc.... which has been excavated.